 Moreover, a stepper motor will have at least four pins that require individual signals.
 So if you are making a 3-axis CNC machine you will need at least 12 analog output pins on the Arduino.

 This is where a stepper motor driver comes in.
 A driver IC receives low voltage low current signals from a controller and translates them into signals at the right voltage and current level for the motors.

-One pin to set the direction of rotation and the next pin to provide pulses.
+One pin sets the direction of rotation and the next pin provides pulses.
 The motor moves one step per pulse.

 Well, you might be thinking that you can interface a stepper motor and Arduino using a stepper motor driver.
 It can be done, but it is not so simple.

-Additionally, stepper motor driver ICs will have a microstepping function which needs to be selected by applying the right signal at particular pins.
+Additionally, stepper motor driver ICs will have a microstepping function that needs to be selected by applying the right signal at particular pins.

 All these tasks involve soldering components at the right place and making sure the connections are proper and in the right place.